 The final step to completing your DIY knockdown ceiling project is to the scrape across the textured compound with a knockdown knife.
-You want to be sure that you are just flattening the texture and not completely removing it.
+You want to be sure that you are just flattening the wall texture and not completely removing it.
 This is controlled by the amount of pressure you place on the knife as you pull over the ceiling.
-The knife smooths out the textured peaks, creating a random maze design.
+The knife smooths out the textured peaks, creating a random maze design / knockdown texture.
+If you are worried about making unsightly lines, practice on that test board before moving on to the ceiling.
 Once all of the peaks and large mounds are smooth and flattened across the entire ceiling, allow the space to dry for at least 48 hours before you begin painting.

 Spray versus rolling is always the big question.
 Either way, make sure you’re wearing old clothes and your floors are covered because it’s going to get even messier.
 Painting overhead leaves you covered from head to toe.
 If your home isn’t in full-on construction mode, I would suggest rolling.
 We are fans of rolling because the more we spray, the more we end up having to go back to fix and repaint.
 When you’re rolling you’re literally up there looking at all the details, so we’ve quickly realized this is just the better option for us.

 Using a paint sprayer covers the ceiling surface quicker, which also makes you go through more paint.
 If you don’t own a paint gun, you can always rent one from your local home improvement or hardware store.
 Using a sprayer, multiple light coats are better than one heavy spray.